clarkbains/1405_Practice_Problems/Docs/Problem_5.md

 This problem will introduct functions

 Functions are an easy way to clarify code, and repeat code in multiple places without really repeating the entire code.
 A function is a block of self contained code, given a name, input values, and an output value.
 By writing a function, like `promptForInput(msg, type)`, you would be able to simply call `response = promptForInput("Enter a number", "num")` and then your code contained inside the function would run, potentially repeating the message until if got a value that matches a set of rules for a `num`, like potentially being a positive digit.
 This way, the 5 or so lines it takes to do this don't need to be repeated throughout your code, and are in one central spot if they need modification, updating or otherwise.

+For this task, you should rewrite your problem 3 code to validata user input.
+Your function should accept a message to display, and a string representing a type of data, like `string`, `num`, `decimal`, and it should continually prompt the user for the value until it fits within the rules you define for each data type.
+It should then return the value that is good.

 ---
 Syntax to know: